 1. Lava Brush

 Lava brush was created by training a pix2pix network with images of lava.
+I used Google's Tensorflow+Keras for this.
 I tried it out with a direct feed from the Adobe Fresco app and also by using AR to augment real-life acrylic based painting using the brush.

 2. Cloth brush